 Yoon Mo Lee, Ph.D.

 Dr. Lee received his B.S. degree in agricultural science from Seoul National University, and his M.Div. degree in Christian Social Ethics from the Seoul Methodist Theological Seminary, South Korea.
-Later, he completed the coursework for a Th.M. degree from Asbury Theological Seminary, Wilmore, Kentucky, and earned his M.A. and Ph.D. degrees in sociology from Loyola University of Chicago.
+Later, he completed the coursework for a Th.M. degree from Asbury Theological Seminary in Kentucky, and earned his M.A. and Ph.D. degrees in sociology from Loyola University of Chicago.

-For a considerable period of time, Dr. Lee has been actively involved in the Korean American community in the Chicagoland area.
+Since 1972, Dr. Lee has been actively involved in the Korean American community of Chicago at various capacities.
 He played a pivotal role in the growth of the Korea Times of Chicago, for which he was a reporter, the managing editor, and the chief editor for almost twenty years.
 This initial weekly edition of the newspaper has grown to a Korean language daily newspaper, now serving over twenty central states.
 As the first CEO of the Korean American TV of Chicago, Dr. Lee set the foundation of a cable programming outfit to grow to a fulltime UHF broadcasting enterprise.
-Currently, the firm owns and operates the Channel 28 TV of Chicago with multiethnic programming.
+Currently, the firm owns and operates the Channel 41 TV of Chicago with multiethnic programming.

 Dr. Lee played a key role in resolving the Korean-Black conflict which erupted in the Roseland community of Chicago in June 1990.
 He was the volunteer spokesperson for the Korean Merchants’ Association, and his accomplishments were featured by the New York Times, major mass media in Chicago, and personal interviews broadcasted by CNN and WGN-TV.
 After the resolution of this conflict, he initiated a fund raising within the Asian American community for the Food Basket Program to help low income African Americans of Chicago.
 Since then, this annual charity program has become a model program in race relations.
 During the Los Angeles riot in 1992 after the Rodney King incident, Dr. Lee proactively engaged in media-relations, and headed off another uprising in the African American community of Chicago.

-Dr. Lee served as a board member and, currently, the lead research advisor of the Asian American Institute of Chicago.
+Dr. Lee served as a board member and advisor of the Asian American Institute of Chicago from 1997 to 2000.
 He also served as a member of Discrimination Action Grant Review Committee of the United Way/Crusade of Mercy-Chicago Council in the early 1990’s.
-He served as the key member in founding the Korean American Coalition of the Midwest (KACM), and initiated a Midwest petition drive for reunification of Korean Americans with families in North Korea.
+He served as the Vice President of the Korean American Coalition of the Midwest (KACM) in 2000-2002, and initiated a Midwest petition drive for reunification of Korean Americans with families in North Korea.
 He coordinated the delivery of over 100,000 signatures collected from a nationwide campaign to the U.S. Department of State, and to have meeting with Secretary Colin Powell (September 2001) and Assistant Secretary James Kelly (April 2002).

 Dr. Lee is a prolific public speaker and has been the keynote speaker or the guest speaker on a number of occasions.
 He has delivered speeches on race, ethnicity, and social issues at the Chicago Council on Foreign Relations, Chicago Historical Society, Asian American Librarians Association Annual Conference, and others.